June 16, 2018 · Human Capital Management System, Leave Management,

 Bereavement causes some people more pain than others.
 Most companies have reasonable to generous bereavement policies, but some employees lose time for related depression, emotional problems, and physical issues.

-Natural disasters – hurricanes, earthquakes, and tornadoes – will interfere with employees’ ability to reach work, and companies should have practices in place to handle such events.
+Natural disasters – hurricanes, earthquakes, and tornadoes – will interfere with employees’ ability to reach work, and companies should have practices in place to handle such event.

 Other causes are less legitimate in the sense that they might be managed, prevented, and disciplined.
 It’s not that they are false, but they can lead to subjective assessments that complicate best practices.

-- Childcare or eldercare drains employee emotional and financial resources.
-There are those understandable lost days to do snow days, but some employees treat the company policy as an entitlement.
+- Childcare or eldercare drains employees emotional and financial resources.
+There are those understandably lost days to do snow days, but some employees treat the company policy as an entitlement.

 - Substance abuse leads to absenteeism and may be related to issues inside or outside work.

-- Change incurred after acquisition and merger disorients workers with new stresses that many cannot manage.
+- Change incurred after acquisition and merger disorient workers with new stresses that many cannot manage.